 Learn the proper way to brush.
 Ask the dental office staff for a brochure.

 Avoid mouthwashes which contain alcohol; instead, try a mouthwash that contains chlorine dioxide.
-Unlike conventional mouthwashes, chlorine dioxide actually neutralizes the odor-causing sulphur compounds.
+Unlike conventional mouthwashes, chlorine dioxide actually neutralizes the odour-causing sulphur compounds.

-Baking soda is an effective odor eliminator.
+Baking soda is an effective odour eliminator.
 If you can handle the taste, try brushing with a mixture of baking soda and water.
 Or, try a toothpaste which contains baking soda.